Marcusdam/Role_base_Api/README.md

 ## Role-Based Access Control (RBAC) API

 This is a Node.js API built to implement **Role-Based Access Control (RBAC)** for user authentication and authorization.
-The project allows users to register, login, and access resources based on their assigned roles, with support for JWT authentication and **Two-Factor Authentication (2FA)**.
+The project allows users to register, login, and access resources based on their assigned roles, with support for JWT authentication

 ## Features